Joojo7/Hotel-booking-system/README.md

 ## Documentation
 Documentation concerning the APIs for the project has been hosted on heroku and can be found <a href="https://back-end-assignment-air-asia.herokuapp.com/api/v1.0/api-docs/#/">here</a>

+## Assumptions
+- Hotels are connected to rooms
+- Rooms have a maximum capacity
+- same day checkin and checkout not allowed
+- Each room has a charge per night
+- number of guests cannot exceed room capacity

 ## Usage
 Kindly authorize via 'Client-key' with the following key :
 1. Click the link provided in the documentation